 Experiencing a sunrise here is very popular, followed by a dusty climb to the lip of the crater.
 The views are stunning but you will find yourself fighting the crowds every step of the way.
 For us, we took a 4WD Jeep from Cemoro Lawang across the base of the volcano to the base, where we hiked to the top for the sunrise.

 Despite the large crowds, we were able to edge ourselves to the front and take advantage of the picturesque photo opportunities.
 The biggest thing in these situations is to be mindful of people around you.

 Don’t walk in front of people’s cameras and don’t go straight to the front and then take up everyone’s view.
 We managed to get to the front and get low, thanks to the drop off of the mountain.

 The sun rising up over the surrounding landscape was beautiful and something that made time stand still for us.
 We were able to actually watch and enjoy it since the crater was actually located outside of the sunrise lit area.
 It was a solid hour before we were able to take decent photos of that view.

 Following the sunrise and an obnoxious photo session, we headed back down to the base and our jeep brought us promptly to the area of the crater.

-We were dropped off a ways back from the temple and even though there were excruciatingly cute ponies available for transport, we decided to make the walk.
-Which turned out to be one hell of a workout after the past couple days we had been through.
+We were dropped off a way back from the temple and even though there were excruciatingly cute ponies available for transport, we decided to make the walk.
+Which turned out to be one hell of a workout after the past couple of days we had been through.